BranchTaken/Hemlock/doc/design/syntax.md

 Hemlock takes a comparatively simple approach to avoid some of the pitfalls mentioned above:

 - Tabs are forbidden in whitespace.
-(Tabs can be embedded only in string literals and comments.)
+(Tabs can be embedded only in raw string literals and comments.)
 - The first non-space codepoint establishes line indentation.
 - Block indentation is four columns.
 - Expression continuation indentation is two columns.
 One-column and three-column indentation are